Refinancing a Construction Loan Into a Permanent Mortgage

 VA Permanent Mortgages

-VA guidelines allow you to refinance for up to 100% of your home’s value, although this can vary by lender.
-If you owe less on your construction loan than the property is worth, you may be able to take out cash at closing.
+Homeowners with a Certificate of Eligibility from the U.S. Department of Veterans Affairs can refinance their construction loan into a permanent VA mortgage.
+VA guidelines allow refinancing for up to 100% of your home’s value, though this can vary by lender.
+If you owe less than the property is worth, you may be able to take cash out at closing.

 USDA Permanent Mortgages